Tom Wolf Asks Pennsylvania Lawmakers to Legalize Marijuana, Spend Remaining Virus Funding

 Leaders of the Republican majorities in both chambers have criticized Wolf during the pandemic period for what they consider a governing approach that has not given them sufficient input, and Wolf's agenda is highly unlikely to be enacted in full, or without changes.

-Pennsylvania received nearly $4 billion in federal coronavirus funds, but when lawmakers and Wolf allocated about two-thirds of it earlier this year they set aside the $1.3 billion that remained, and Wolf wants to spend that reserve.
+Pennsylvania received nearly $4 billion in federal coronavirus funds, but when lawmakers and Wolf allocated about two-thirds of itin May, they set aside the $1.3 billion that remained, and Wolf wants to spend much of that reserve.

 House Majority Leader Kerry Benninghoff, a Republican from Centre County, was dismissive of the governor's proposals.